teambition/gear/README.md

 ## Features

 - Effective and flexible middlewares flow control, create anything by middleware
-- Powerful and smart error handler, make development easy
+- Powerful and smart HTTP error handling
 - Trie base gear.Router, it is as faster as [HttpRouter](https://github.com/julienschmidt/httprouter), but more powerful
 - Integrated timeout context.Context
 - Integrated response content compress